 That is such a great thing to dive into, because like you said, our child, our children are individuals, and then we get that whole piece that, well we’re happy to let them make choices as long as their choices are somewhere within this range of comfort for us.
 Right?
 And I know we’ll dig into that later, but I think it’s so important to just sit here for a while.
 Like you said, and understand how unique each of our children is.

 So, when we let go of that control, it’s what do we replace it with?
 We replace it with that connection.
-And for me, that’s the nurturing environment inside the garden and it is why we as a family are choosing a wooden playhouse for kids.
+And for me, that’s the nurturing environment inside the garden.
 So, you need to know what the child is looking for, what they’re interested in.
 Those connections are how you can nurture and engage with them and be involved in their life.
 So often I think we see people stepping away from the control piece, but they’re not sure what to do instead.
 So, they’re like, ‘Okay, I’m not going to control them.
 And I’m just going to kind of sit back here and watch and hope all the things they do, fall within what I’m comfortable with.’